dan-011/NES-Jam-2024/README.md

 # Running Instructions
 ## Windows
 Download and extract Ryder.s.Edge.windows.zip.
 Open the folder and run "Ryder's Edge.exe".
 When running for the first time, Windows will show an alert for the unknown executable.
-Click "more" and select "Run Anyway" (I promise this is not a virus).
+Click "More Info" and select "Run Anyway" (I promise this is not a virus).

 ## Mac
 Download and extract Ryder.s.Edge.mac.zip.
 Open the folder and navigate to "Ryder's Edge.app/Contents/MacOS".
 Run "Ryder's Edge" and approve the warning for the unknown executable (I promise this is not a virus).